Sevierville, Tennessee: Geography

 Situated in an area where the Foothills of the Great Smokies give way to the Tennessee Valley, Sevierville has long acted as a nexus between Knoxville to the north and the Appalachian towns in the mountains to the south.
 Great Smoky Mountains National Park is located approximately ten miles south of Sevierville.

 Due to its hilly terrain and the relatively poor roads of 19th-century Sevier County, a number of smaller communities developed independently along the outskirts of Sevierville.
 These include Harrisburg and Fair Garden to the east and Catlettsburg and Boyd's Creek to the north.
-In addition, the United States Postal Service associates the name "Sevierville" with ZIP codes for much of Sevier County, including the town of Pittman Center and other geographically extensive areas located outside Sevierville's city limits.
+In addition, the United States Postal Service associates the name "Sevierville" with ZIP codes for much of Sevier County, including some of the town of Pittman Center and other geographically extensive areas located outside Sevierville's city limits.

 Several major state and federal highways intersect in Sevierville.
 U.S. Route 441, commonly called "The Parkway," connects Sevierville with Knoxville to the north and the national park and Cherokee, North Carolina, to the south.
 The Sevierville section of U.S. 441 has been named "Forks-of-the-River Parkway."
 State Route 66, also called Winfield Dunn Parkway, connects Sevierville with Interstate 40 to the north.
 U.S. Route 411 traverses Sevierville from east to west, connecting Sevierville with Blount and Cocke counties.
 State Route 416 connects Sevierville with Pittman Center and U.S. Route 321 at the park boundary to the southeast.

 According to the United States Census Bureau, the city has a total area of 24.24 sqmi, of which 24.14 sqmi is land and 0.11 sqmi (0.45%) is water.